val8elster/WovenVersesBackend/README.md

 sudo apt install maven -y
 ~~~

-VerseVerwebtBackend's .jar file was created with WSL Ubuntu 22.04 LTS.
+WovenVersesBackend's .jar file was created with WSL Ubuntu 22.04 LTS.

 #### 3.2.2.
 Building the .jar

-Navigate into the root directory of VerseVerwebtBackend.
+Navigate into the root directory of WovenVersesBackend.

 There, run: